Python Activities History (So Far)

 Please note that the hosting organization names listed here do not constitute endorsements of any kind for either Python or my training services.
 These names, where still known and not recent commercial entities, are included here for their historical value only.
 It is assumed that the passage of time makes naming hosts a moot point, but please contact me if your organization prefers anonymity for these classes.

 Also note the "(So Far)" in this page's title; to quote from Python's namesake: I'm not dead yet...
-While this page was accurate as of its latest update on September 18, 2016, it is neither rigorously nor regularly maintained, and may not document activities in later years.
-Please contact me for current status, and watch this page for book news.
+While this page was accurate as of its latest update on June 21, 2017, it is neither rigorously nor regularly maintained, and may not document activities in later years.
+Check back here or watch this page if you're interested in breaking news.

 This year saw both book milestones, and the expected and arguably-overdue conclusion to the training story.
 On the former, Programming Python turned 20 years old this year, and sales of the Learning Python title reached the 300k units mark (not counting all the free copies downloaded illegally on the web).